-- 1 tbsp melted butter (optional, for brushing)
+- 2 tbsp melted butter

 - Preheat oven to 180C/350F.
-Spray 4 Texas muffin tin holes with oil (or grease with butter).
+Brush 4 Texas muffin tin holes with with butter.
 (Note 3)

 - Heat a non stick pan over high heat.
 Add bacon and fry until lightly browned.
 Remove onto a paper towel to drain the fat, then set aside.

 - Place Dry Ingredients in a bowl and mix to combine.